samjohn24/courseranotesconverter/README.md

-# Coursera's Notes Converter
+# Coursera Notes Converter

-Simple tool to convert notes taken in a Coursera's course to CSV or JSON formats.
+Simple tool to convert notes taken in a Coursera course to CSV or JSON formats.

 ## Usage

 1. Open the Coursera course, go to the ''Notes'' section and save the page as a complete HTML using any browser.
-2. Run:
+2. Select a section from the selection box .
+By default is not allowed to convert all notes (`All notes` option).

- `./courseranotesconverter -i input.html -o output.json`
+3. Run: `./courseranotesconverter -i input.html -o output.json`

 ## More options